 The purpose of the Sider Center’s New Copernican Empowerment Dialogues is to foster and accelerate a generational transfer of leadership from boomers to millennials.
 These are conversations designed to empower emerging millennial leaders with the vocabulary, perspective, and respect they need to assume national institutional leadership in the next 20 years.

 It is our belief that most of what is being said in the national media about millennials is both pejorative and wrong.
 The purpose of these dialogues is to correct this wrong.
-This project will involve developing fresh content, sponsoring university-based salons, and creating a national community around the New Copernican thesis.
+This project involves developing fresh content, sponsoring university-based salons, and creating a national community around the New Copernican thesis.
 This project is being coordinated by social impact consultant and scholar John Seel.